SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Changelog:**

-        - 26/05/2023 - minor - Added a filter to the rule as many false positives were observed.
+        - 26/05/2023 - minor - Added a filter to the rule as some false positives were observed.

 ??? abstract "Suspicious PowerShell Keywords"